 Research Methods and Statistics, and Broad and Basic Courses and meet other requirements as outlined below.

 Nursing Education: All courses count for 3 credits; 24 credits are required.

 Broad and Basic Courses 9 credits required

-It is expected that students will transfer at least 33 credits from their master’s programs if those credits are determined to be acceptable by the Teachers College registrar and program faculty.
+It is expected that students will transfer between 33 and 45 credits from their master’s programs if those credits are determined to be acceptable by the Teachers College registrar and program faculty.

 The Ed.D. requires the completion of 90 credits of graduate study (including transfer credits), certification as a doctoral candidate, which involves taking a certification examination in person at the College, a dissertation proposal approved as a result of a proposal hearing, successful oral defense, and acceptance of a research-based doctoral dissertation.

-Enrolled students begin their doctoral student experience with a four-day in- person orientation to the program that occurs in the August prior to the beginning of the Fall semester.
+Enrolled students begin their doctoral student experience with a five-day in- person orientation to the program that occurs in the August prior to the beginning of the Fall semester.
 All admitted students are required to attend this orientation.
 During the orientation, students will be guided to plan their entire program of study.
 They plan the types of experiences they want to include in their courses and practica.
-They are apprised of the courses where they will be required to find a suitable nursing education setting in which to complete some of the course objectives (e.g. Clinical Teaching in Nursing Education and Simulation in Nursing Education), and they are instructed on the need to identify preceptors for Practicum I and Practicum II early in the program so that the credentials of the preceptors can be vetted, the preceptors can receive information about what will be required, and appropriate agreements can be executed.
+They are apprised of the courses where they will be required to find a suitable nursing education setting in which to complete some of the course objectives (e.g., Simulation in Nursing Education), and they are instructed on the need to identify preceptors for Practicum I and Practicum II early in the program so that the credentials of the preceptors can be vetted, the preceptors can receive information about what will be required, and appropriate agreements can be executed.